 I'll give you a perfect example.
 People think it's a husband and wife scenario, and the husband has struck the wife. $50,000 bail and now has to appear in one of the courts in Los Angeles County.

-So, the husband finds out the wife feels bad that he was arrested and obviously doesn't want to lose her meal ticket, so to speak, because he probably supports the family and now wants to take everything back.
+So, the husband finds out that the wife feels bad about him being arrested and obviously doesn't want to lose her meal ticket, so to speak, because he probably supports the family and now wants to take everything back.
 So, a logical person would think, okay, well, it's her against me.

 If she wants to take it back, that's it.
 I get to get out of it, and I can move on with my life and be more careful.
 No, that's not right because it's not her against you; it's the People of the State of California against you.